janrain/jump.android/Docs/Jump_Integration_Guide.md

 ### Customizing the Stock User Interface

-The JUMP for Android SDK has an API for appearance customization, and allows for customization through the Android Theme system as well.
+The JUMP for Android Mobile Libraries and Sample Code has an API for appearance customization, and allows for customization through the
+Android Theme system as well.

 For customizing the look and feel of the sign-in experience, please see